arlowatts/the-peak/rulebook.md

 #### Elevation

 A Mountain card’s Elevation does not initially impact the board.
 At the end of the game, the Mountaineer gains a number of points equal to the total Elevation they gained from the Mountain cards they crossed.
-Many Goal cards also consider the Elevation of the cards the Mountaineer has crossed, so pay attention to these numbers throughout the game!
+Also at the end of the game, the Mountain player gains a number of points equal to the total Elevation among the Mountain cards still on the board.
+Many Goal cards also consider the Elevation of the cards the Mountaineer has crossed.

 #### Difficulty